 Who goes on strikes in Greece?

-There are several categories of professions that can be on strike.
+There are several categories of workers who can be on strike.
 This depends on the profession, and to a certain degree on the union they are affiliated with.

 The main categories of people who are likely to go on strike in Greece are doctors, nurses, teachers, cleaners, museum employees, bank employees, customs employees, garbage collection employees, journalists, and everyone working for the wider public sector.

 These unions generally go on strike for a day or two at a time, apart from extreme cases, when a 3-day strike, or longer, is announced.
 This is more common for people working in public hospitals, though in practice hospitals never really close down.